see-lab/see-lab.github.io/README.md

-# The Drummond Lab main website
+# The SEE Lab main website

-Our website, http://drummondlab.org, is a [GitHub Pages](https://pages.github.com/) site built with [Jekyll](https://jekyllrb.com/) and [Bootstrap](http://getboostrap.com), originally pulled from [Trevor Bedford's site](http://bedford.io) and heavily modified.
+Our website, https://theseelab.org, is a [GitHub Pages](https://pages.github.com/) site built with [Jekyll](https://jekyllrb.com/) and [Bootstrap](http://getboostrap.com).
+This site was originally pulled from [The Drummond Lab site](https://drummondlab.org/), with parts of the [Bedford Lab](http://bedford.io) and [IDEAL Lab](https://ideal.umd.edu/) integrated with modifications.
+Most of the below guide is courtesy of the The Drummond Lab.

 # Editing the site